The Allied Health Rural Generalist Pathway

 A multi-jurisdictional strategy to advance the concept of an Allied Health Rural Generalist Pathway (AHRGP) has been under development since 2013.
 The collaboration involved in developing the AHRGP brings together health and education sector partners from across Australia.

-The Allied Health Rural Generalist (AHRG) Pathway is an evidence-based strategy that improves access to essential health services and promotes and develops an agile, interconnected rural and remote health workforce with a breadth of skills and capacity needed to work across service sectors.
+An evidence-based strategy that improves access to essential health services and promotes and develops an agile, interconnected rural and remote health workforce with a breadth of skills and capacity needed to work across service sectors.

-What is an Allied Health
+What is an Allied Health Rural Generalist?

 Working within their profession’s scope of practice, allied health rural generalists possess, or are developing, broad clinical competencies, plus one or more areas of “depth” or “special skills” that align to a specific service priority or community need.